 What is Chimichurri?

 Some recipes include shallot in the mix, some bay leaf, some include other seasonings, such as paprika.
-The deviations are common, though none can take away from the underlying character that chimichurri brings.
+The deviations are common, though none can take away from the underlying character that this sauce brings.

 Let's talk about how we make chimichurri, shall we?